-I’ve been freelancing on the side while working full-time since about 2006.
-Writing a few assignments for clients helped me have some disposable income when I was on a tight budget with my salary, provided me with extra money to pay for vacations, attend weddings, go out to dinner with friends, pay off my student loans faster, and generate a financial safety net.
+I’ve been freelancing as a side hustle while working full-time since about 2006.
+Writing a few assignments for clients gave me disposable income when I was on a tight budget with my salary, provided me with extra money to pay for vacations, attend weddings, go out to dinner with friends, pay off my student loans faster, and generate a financial safety net.

 Building a small business of freelance writing while having a job not only made me feel accomplished, it make me feel more secure about my future, especially working in media where job layoffs happen frequently and unexpectedly.
 When I eventually did get laid off from a full-time job in 2013, knowing that I had freelancing skills (and articles that showed my range of writing about different topics) gave me the confidence to stick with a full-time freelance writing career.

-- Depending on what the assignment required, I tried to squeeze in interviews in the morning, over email, or occasionally on a break from work at a coffee shop or quiet place near the office if I needed to.
+When I could make it work for a freelance assignment, I’d squeeze in article interviews in the morning, over email, or occasionally while on a break from work at a coffee shop or quiet place near the office if I needed to.

 When I was freelancing on the side and holding down a full-time job, I tended to write at night or on a weekend mornings because those times were best for my productivity.
 (Here’s how to become a faster writer.)

-If you’re pitching editors or emailing sources and want to seem like you’re on a “normal schedule” (9 to 5) consider writing emails at night or on the weekend and scheduling the emails via a service like Boomerang so they’re sent out at a time when the person is likely to check their work email.
+If you’re pitching editors or emailing sources and want to seem like you’re on a “normal schedule” (9 a.m. to 6 p.m.) write pitches at night or on the weekend and schedule the emails to go out via a service like Gmail’s Boomerang so they’re sent out at a time when the person is likely to check their work email.
 (When is the best time to send an editor a freelance pitch?)

-I asked some freelance friends who maintained successful freelance careers while working full time.
+I asked some freelance friends who maintained successful freelance careers while working full time how they did it.
 Here’s what they suggest:

 If you want to learn more about how to find clients and get freelance writing jobs, making money freelancing, or how to become a freelance writer while working full-time, sign up below to receive emails about freelance writing.
 I cover these kinds of topics and more in my “Get Paid to Write” freelance writing online course.